 - Discuss your PSAT results with your high school counselor.

 - Check the College Board and ACT websites for exam dates and registration deadlines.
 UConn's College Board school code is 3915; UConn's ACT school code is 0604.

-- Plan your senior year class schedule with your guidance counselor.
+- Plan your senior year class schedule with your school counselor.
 Challenge yourself, develop leadership skills, and gain valuable experience through participation in clubs and organizations.
 Consider volunteering.

 Spring of your Junior Year: